akhenakh/narun/README.md

 - Outgoing wiry translation
 - Narun auto gitops (argocd like)
 - Logs to vector (easy nothing to do)
+- embed a nats server into the node runner

 ### Won't